Altona, Manitoba: Infrastructure

 Altona Municipal Airport is about 2.8 km southeast of the town.

 Manitoba Highway 30 is the main north–south route.
 It begins in Gretna, and passes on the east border of Altona to Rosenfeld.

 Manitoba Provincial Road 201 is the main east–west route.

 In the late 1990s the town, in partnership with various businesses and volunteers, embarked on an ambitious plan to improve recreation facilities.
 In 2000, the Altona Aquatic Centre opened to rave reviews, a trails system was started, and in 2003 the Millennium Exhibition Centre opened.
 This 75,000 square-foot facility features an ice arena, curling arena, banquet hall, meeting rooms, running track, concessions, kitchens and community spaces.
 Since then, other recreation facilities have been added such as a triples tennis court, a large playground, and most recently in 2013 a $250,000 skate park, and a second full size baseball diamond set to open in 2014 – to be known as Access Field.

 Education

 Altona is located in, and home to the head office of, the Border Land School District.
 W.C.
 Miller Collegiate is the high school in the town.

 Other schools within Altona are École Elmwood School (grades K-3), École West Park School (grades 4–6), and École Parkside School (grades 7–8).

 Media

-The town was serviced by the Red River Valley Echo newspaper, part of the Postmedia Network.
+The town was serviced by the Red River Valley Echo newspaper, owned by Postmedia Network.
 It ceased operation mid 2020.
 The town is now served by the Altona Rhineland Voice, which commenced operation in March 2022.

-Radio station CFAM (AM 950) is part of the Golden West Broadcasting group.
+The town is served by the AM radio station CFAM; it is owned by Golden West Broadcasting, whose CEO Elmer Hildebrand is an Altona native.
+The company's head office is also located in the town.